madsheep87/SROD/readme.txt

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
-% This code is for [1], and can only be used for non-comercial purpose.
+% This code is for [1], and can only be used for non-commercial purpose.
 If
 % you use our code, please cite [1].
 %
 % Code Author: He Tang